 With Medjet, once one of us is hospitalized, they’ll fly us to any hospital that we choose, either in a medical transport plane or escorted on a commercial flight by a travel nurse.

 Using our years of luxury cruising experience as a guide, we’ve compiled a list of favorite cruising resources so keep reading.

 Cruise Critic, in our opinion, is the most comprehensive cruise site on the Internet.
 You’ll find reviews, forums and advice on every cruise line and type of cruise.

 Avid Cruiser shares cruise reviews, port profiles and more.
 We especially enjoy Ralph Grizzle’s real-time reports from luxury cruise ships.

-CruiseReport and CruiseCal show just how many cruise ships will be in port while you’re there.
+CruiseCal shows just how many cruise ships will be in port while you’re there.
 We check this information before booking a cruise.
 Who wants to be in port with thousands of other cruise travelers?

 MaritimeMatters keeps us up-to-date about cruise industry news.